The Bride of Abydos: Themes

 Most readily, this poem is read as a love story between Selim and Zuleika.
-The narrator, too, fashions the work in such a style, establishing the characters first in their relations to each other romantically, following the two lovers as a cohesive character unit for some time, and finally explaining the rest of the plot themes(e.g. revenge and manhood) with respect to the more centralised aspect of love.
-Nevertheless, even the characters themselves refuse to support such a tradition love-story structure; indeed, Zuleika is wholly in love with Selim, denying her father and every external pressure on her love while imploring Selim to do the same, but her lover himself cannot focus on love.
+The narrator, too, fashions the work in such a style, establishing the characters first in their relations to each other romantically, following the two lovers as a cohesive character unit for some time, and finally explaining the rest of the plot themes (e.g. revenge and manhood) with respect to the more central aspect of love.
+Nevertheless, even the characters themselves refuse to support such a traditional love-story structure; indeed, Zuleika is wholly in love with Selim, denying her father and every external pressure on her love while imploring Selim to do the same, but her lover himself cannot focus on love.
 Although he is the featured "lover" character of the tale, Selim does not choose love above all else, considering himself principled on the themes of filial piety and revenge.

-One author finds the refusal of Selim to heed Zuleika’s pleas of love and his turn for vengeance against Giaffir to be "a consistent vision of man’s low estate and the futility of Romantic optimism" Again, the initial reaction in reading The Bride of Abydos as a poem of revenge is to understand Selim's motives as they are given by the narrator, namely justice for his murdered father.
-Rather, Selim 's most immediate cause for revenge is his present condition in Giaffir's court, one of unmanliness, another prominent theme in this poem:
+One author finds the refusal of Selim to heed Zuleika's pleas of love and his turn for vengeance against Giaffir to be "a consistent vision of man's low estate and the futility of Romantic optimism".
+Again, the initial reaction in reading The Bride of Abydos as a poem of revenge is to understand Selim's motives as they are given by the narrator, namely justice for his murdered father.
+Rather, Selim's most immediate cause for revenge is his present condition in Giaffir's court, one of unmanliness, another prominent theme in this poem:

 to the point that it is Giaffir's mistake to underestimate Selim, the prince is forced to strip himself of a masculine identity to hide in the court.
 Indeed, until the point of the revelation of his true persona and even spanning until the siege on the beach, the only evidence of Selim's manhood is his relationship with Zuleika.
 And although a clearly heterosexual affair, it is clandestine to all but the lovers themselves, the narrator, and the audience.
 To Giaffir and the court for the majority of The Bride of Abydos, Selim is a man with no masculinity.